FYSETC/FYSETC-Voron-2/README.md

 ## 6. Firmware&OS

-You can find example Klipper printer.cfg file on VORON github [here](https://github.com/VoronDesign/Voron-2/tree/Voron2.4/firmware/klipper_configurations/Spider) or our Spider github [here](https://github.com/FYSETC/FYSETC-SPIDER/blob/main/firmware/Klipper/printer.cfg).
-And you can get our pre-build firmware in the `firmware&OS` folder next to this README file.
+You can find example Klipper printer.cfg file on VORON github [here](https://github.com/VoronDesign/Voron-2/tree/Voron2.4/firmware/klipper_configurations/Spider) or our Spider github [here](https://github.com/FYSETC/FYSETC-SPIDER/blob/main/firmware/Klipper/printer.cfg) or gitee [here](https://gitee.com/fysetc-mirrors/FYSETC-SPIDER/tree/main/firmware/Klipper).
+And you can get our pre-build firmware and OctoPi system image in the `firmware&OS` folder next to this `README` file.

 ### 6.1 OctoPi